qir-alliance/qir-spec/specification/v0.1/1_Data_Types.md

 The following utility functions support converting values of other types to strings.
-In every case, the returned string is allocated on the heap; the string can't be allocated by the caller because the length of the string depends on the actual value.
+In every case, the returned string is allocated on the heap; the string cannot be allocated by the caller because the length of the string depends on the actual value.

 | Function                         | Signature            | Description |
 |----------------------------------|----------------------|-------------|